insideclojure/insideclojure.github.io/about.md

 ### Contact me

-This blog intentionally does not have comments.
 If you have question or a comment, please drop me a line on Twitter or by email.
 I will update the post in the case of errors or other useful information.

 If you have a topic you'd like me to cover, feel free to ask.
 I will not always want or be able to write on it, but I'm happy to consider it.